Clostridium difficile Reporting

 - Yellow Card

-The MDH "Yellow Card" (previously known as the "blue card") can be used to report confirmed or suspected cases of C. difficile to the Minnesota Department of Health.
+The MDH "Yellow Card" can be used to report confirmed or suspected cases of C. difficile to the Minnesota Department of Health.

 - Please call 651-201-5414 with reporting questions.